taylortn/windows-server-active-directory-lab/README.md

 - DNS Server

 ### Outcome
-Server is now functioning as a Domain Controller, providing centralized authentication and directory services.
+The server is now functioning as a Domain Controller, providing centralized authentication and directory services.

 ## Issue Encountered - Password Policy Enforcement